ELFROTomaszFronczek/HAM-radio-control-software/README.md

 An example of a simple radio control program.
 Requires omnirig to be installed.
 It allows you to change the frequency, mode, and the ability to transmit. link to dxAtlas omnirig: https://www.dxatlas.com/omnirig/

+Program tested on Yaesu FTDX101D.
+Basic functions work with most radios that Omnirig works with.
+Also tested on Icom705 (except functions for Yaesu).
+For proper operation, Icom requires appropriate port settings in the radio menu.

 - Automatic NTP clock synchronize
 - Program can work with frequency offset (ex.for sattelite transmisions)
 - Added TRX custom commands controll based on Yaesu manuals.